cmcqueen/simplerandom/README.md

 In `simplerandom.iterators`, the generators are provided as Python iterators, of infinite length (they never raise `StopIteration`).
-They implement the `next()` method (`__next__()` in Python 3.x) to generate the next random integer.
-All the generators output 32-bit unsigned values, and take one or more 32-bit seed values during initialisation/ seeding.
+They implement the `__next__()` function to generate the next random integer.
+All the generators output 32-bit unsigned values, and take one or more 32-bit seed values during initialisation/seeding.

 In `simplerandom.random`, pseudo-random number generators are provided which have the same names as those in `simplerandom.iterators`, but these generators implement the standard Python `random.Random` API.
-The `jumpahead()` function (Python 2.x) is implemented for all the generators, and is also supported in Python 3.x, even though `jumpahead()` has officially been removed from the Python 3.x random API.
+The `jumpahead()` function (in the style of the Python 2.x API) is implemented for all the generators, even though `jumpahead()` has officially been removed from the Python 3.x random API.
 Each generator uses the iterator of the same name in `simplerandom.iterators` to generate the random bits used to produce the random floats.

 ### Iterators Usage

     >>> import simplerandom.iterators as sri
     >>> rng = sri.KISS(123958, 34987243, 3495825239, 2398172431)
     >>> next(rng)
-    702862187L
+    702862187
     >>> next(rng)
-    13888114L
+    13888114
     >>> next(rng)
-    699722976L
+    699722976

 It is possible to "jump ahead" by _n_ values at any time.
 The calculation is done with time complexity O(log n), so _n_ can be very